Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/01-intro.md

 ## Identity in a multitenant app

-In a multitenant app, you have to consider users in the context of tenants.
-Here are some of the goals:
+In a multitenant app, you must consider users in the context of tenants.

-- **Authentication**
+**Authentication**

-    - When signing into the app, users sign in with their organization credentials.
+- Users sign into the app with their organization credentials.
 They don't have to create new user profiles for the app.
 - Users within the same organization are part of the same tenant.
 - When a user signs in, the application knows which tenant the user belongs to.

-- **Authorization**
+**Authorization**

 - When authorizing a user's actions (say, viewing a resource), the app must take into account the user's tenant.
 - Users might be assigned roles within the application, such as "Admin" or "Standard User".
 Role assignments should be managed by the customer, not by the SaaS provider.

 **Example.** Alice, an employee at Contoso, navigates to the application in her browser and clicks the “Log in” button.
 She is redirected to a login screen where she enters her corporate credentials (username and password).
 At this point, she is logged into the app as `alice@contoso.com`.
 The application also knows that Alice is an admin user for this application.
 Because she is an admin, she can see a list of all the resources that belong to Contoso.
 However, she cannot view Fabrikam's resources, because she is an admin only within her tenant.